PH-F/idserver-sdk/README.md

 Basically, the `Manager` class does not have much logic in it, but it uses two traits that are very important during the process:

 - `TokenSupport`: a set of methods responsible for managing the JWT token in the app's session.
-Every time a user is logged in the IDServer it returns a JWT (token) that we store in the current app's session, allowing us to reuse the same token for next calls.
+Every time a user is authenticated in the IDServer it returns a JWT (token) that we store in the current app's session, allowing us to reuse the same token for next calls.
 - `CallableResource`: basically two magic methods `__get()` and `__call()`.
 Let's say we call `ids()->users`.
 We're reaching the `__get()` magic method, which will return a `src/Resources/User.php` instance.
 You can call any method of this resource after that, like: `ids()->users->create([...])`.

 ### The config file